Disturbing/suice/README.md

 * Scope.NO_SCOPE - Create a new instance for every request of this class.
 * Scope.EAGER_SINGLETON - Instantiates instance even if it is not referenced as a dependency to another class.
 This will create it at startup.
 Should have at least ones of these in every application to kickoff the instantiation of others.

-> TIP: Modules are great for defining conditional runtime or compile-time implementations for different platforms.
-Although, the easiest way to create a dependency is using Just In Time (JIT) attributes.
-JIT attributes are flags on classes and interfaces that can be defined to automatically create dependencies through reflection.
-There are several JIT attributes.

 First, the Singleton attribute.
 You may mark a class as a [Singleton], as shown in the following example, which will bind that class and inject necessary dependencies through field injection or constructor injection.

 The act of injection is providing a dependency to an instance.
 Shown in the example above in creating a network connection, the ISocket is a dependency for IConnection.
 In order to inject into a class through a constructor or parameter, you must attach the [Inject] attribute.